leoparent/Camunda/README.md

 ```

 2. code the frontend

 Only in the first page app.tsx to stay simple

-1. Item 1
-    1. Item 3a
-    2. Item 3b
-2. Item 2
-3. Item 3

 3. Supabase Storage
     1. Create a free Supabase account
     2. Get the credentials
-  3. connect the storag and the code
-  4. Connect to the code and create the function with the request
+    3. Connect it to the code and create the function with the request

 4) Create the Dockerfile

 ## How to run the app? (with npm and docker)

+In both case please clone to the project

 1. First Option with Docker

-Install the application and go to the root of the app and lauch this command
+Install the application and go to the root of the app and type those commands
 ```
 docker build -t my-react-app . docker run -p 5173:5173 my-react-app
 ```
-2. With your local machine and with npm:
+2. With your local machine

+Go to the root of the project and type those commands
 ```
 npm install
 npm run dev